Value-added tax (VAT)

-Effective 1 January 2018, a tax-free system is established in Russia.
+Effective 1 January 2018 tax-free system is established in Russia.
 Foreign individuals are entitled to refund VAT paid upon retail purchase of goods.
-The refund is available if the amount of purchase is higher than RUB 10,000 and the location where the goods were purchased is included in the special list established by the government.
+The refund is available if the amount of purchase is higher than 10 000 roubles and the location, where the goods were purchased, is included in the special list established by the Government.

 VAT compliance requirements

 Each taxpayer performing VATable supplies of goods, work, services, or property rights must issue VAT invoices and provide them to customers.
 A taxpayer supplying VATable goods, work, or services to a customer that is not a VAT payer may opt not to issue a VAT invoice if agreed in writing with the customer.
 VAT invoices must be issued within five days after the supply has occurred.
 The VAT invoice is a standard form that is established by the government.
 Compliance with invoicing requirements is crucial for the buyer's ability to recover input VAT.